DaeguDude/Etch-a-Sketch-TOP/README.md

 really easy, so I'll think of there's a lot of humps to be going over with, I'll try my best to solve this problem.

+<b>By the end of this project, you should be able to write what skills you have learned.</b>

 ### Assignment

 There are assignments to be followed.
 By following these steps in the assignment